-- u water availability is checked daily;
+- □ Water availability is checked daily;

-- u water flow rate is monitored and recorded weekly and is verified using water meters or the graduated cylinder methodology; and
+- □ Water flow rate is monitored and recorded weekly and is verified using water meters or the graduated cylinder methodology; and

-- u water lines are flushed between flocks.
+- □ Water lines are flushed between flocks.

 Inspections of Auxiliary Power Supply

 - Records must be kept showing that the auxiliary power supply (such as a standby generator), is tested weekly under load, with the outcome of the test documented. - □ The records must show that the auxiliary power supply is available and has sufficient capacity to operate critical equipment such as fans, feeders, waterers, and lights for at least 24 hours.